- UCAS Code

 - 01326 254350

-Gain the skills and knowledge to design and deliver innovative events from music festivals to fashion shows, while also being equipped with creative approaches for product launches, conferences, exhibitions and weddings.
+Gain the skills and knowledge to successfully design and deliver innovative events from cutting edge festivals to fashion shows and film premieres, while also being equipped with creative approaches for sporting and cultural events, product launches, conferences, exhibitions and weddings.

 - Designing and delivering live events, on and off campus

 - Tailored learning for your chosen career

-- Live projects, site visits & placements with local and national organisations
+- Live projects, site visits and placements with local and national organisations

 - Visiting industry experts, to help you build essential networks